 The through realm includes two general-purpose lanes in each direction and designated mass transit lanes in the middle of the roadway.
-The pedestrian realms feature wider sidewalks and more lighting for pedestrians, dual-running bicycle lanes, and frontage roads for slower-moving traffic looking to access businesses and neighborhoods located off the roadway.
+The pedestrian realms feature wider sidewalks and more lighting for pedestrians, separated bicycle lanes, and the option for either linear parks or frontage roads for slower-moving traffic looking to access businesses and neighborhoods located off the roadway.

-In addition to improving mobility and safety, project partners also hope the redesign helps spur redevelopment along the corridor.
+In addition to improving mobility and safety, project partners also hope the redesign helps spur redevelopment.

-The City of Henderson is particularly well prepared for potential redevelopment.
-In late 2008, the City of Henderson adopted the Boulder Highway Corridor Investment Strategy, working with RTC to align land use and transportation planning to create a cohesive vision for the corridor.
+Henderson is particularly well-prepared for potential redevelopment along its portion of the corridor.
+In late 2008, the city adopted the Boulder Highway Corridor Investment Strategy, working with RTC to align land use and transportation planning to create a cohesive vision for the corridor.

-Henderson has already designated funding to get its portion of the project underway.
+Henderson has already identified and designated funding to get its portion of the project underway.
 NDOT also has funding ready for construction.